ArchUnitNET

 Interfaces().That().Are(ForbiddenInterfaces).Should().Be(ForbiddenLayer);

-//check if your architecture fulfills your rules
+// Check if your architecture fulfills your rules

 exampleClassesShouldBeInExampleLayer.Check(Architecture);